 Militarisation of cities

-Day night that he would resort to “military assistance,” stated in the Law 1801 of 2016 or Police Code, which is defined as “the legal instrument that can be applied when events of serious alteration of security and coexistence require it, or in the face of imminent risk or danger, or to deal with an emergency or public calamity, through which the President of the Republic, may have, temporarily and exceptionally, the assistance of the military force.
+Ivan Duque, announced on May Day night that he would resort to “military assistance,” stated in the Law 1801 of 2016 or Police Code, which is defined as “the legal instrument that can be applied when events of serious alteration of security and coexistence require it, or in the face of imminent risk or danger, or to deal with an emergency or public calamity, through which the President of the Republic, may have, temporarily and exceptionally, the assistance of the military force.”

-This measure was taken after former president Álvaro Uribe Vélez invited, on social media, to support “the right of soldiers and police to use their weapons.
+This measure was taken after former president Álvaro Uribe Vélez invited, on social media, to support “the right of soldiers and police to use their weapons.”

-This authoritarian measure by the pro-Uribe government of Iván Duque is a sign of the regime’s weakness in the face of a wave of protests throughout the country that they have been unable to contain and which has had its epicentre in Cali
+This authoritarian measure by the pro-Uribe government of Iván Duque is a sign of the regime’s weakness in the face of a wave of protests throughout the country that they have been unable to contain and which has had its epicentre in Cali city and the south-west of Colombia.

-duties, who have been watching “the running of bulls” from the sidelines, limiting themselves to making statements of support for the institutions or attending detention centres to ‘verify’ police actions.
+In fact, the police have been taking control in the cities, overriding the mayor’s duties, who have been watching “the running of bulls” from the sidelines, limiting themselves to making statements of support for the institutions or attending detention centres to ‘verify’ police actions.

 Silence in the face of the massacre

+This massacre has left more than 20 young people murdered in Cali, Bogotá and Ibagué, several crippled by ESMAD weapons, more than 400 people arrested but met with the silence of the supposed control bodies.
 Neither the Attorney General’s Office nor the Ombudsman’s Office showed up in the face of police barbarity.
 The mayor’s offices have limited themselves to silently support the police and accusing the youth of vandalism.
 Multilateral organisations which on other occasions have spoken out against governments that repress demonstrations have kept silent.
 The media, defending their regime, are spokespersons for the National Police and do not mention their crimes and hide the figures of those killed.

 However, the people are on the streets and are ready to continue fighting, to continue calling for mobilisations in a National Strike that, as in 2019, surpassed the calculations of the trade union centres’ bureaucracy that control the National Strike Committee, who called a virtual concert while thousands of people were on the streets, in an act of betrayal of the protests.

+It also exceeded the calculations of the opposition parties.
 Some have backed the police repression of their oppositionist mayors’ offices while others have preferred to ‘support’ the struggles, but not to take the lead to show ‘equanimity’ towards the regime.

 Meanwhile, thousands of young people, peasants, women, Afro and indigenous communities and the working class are taking to the streets not only against the tax reform that has been rejected even by the governing parties but also against the conditions of poverty and misery that they have had to endure for decades and that have worsened during the pandemic.